RakhithJK/PHPMailer-wiki/Troubleshooting.md

 # Troubleshooting PHPMailer Problems

 Whatever problem you're having, first **make sure you are using the [latest PHPMailer](https://github.com/PHPMailer/PHPMailer)**.
 If you have based your code on an example you found somewhere other than here on GitHub, it's very probably outdated - base your code on the examples in [the examples folder](https://github.com/PHPMailer/PHPMailer/tree/master/examples).
-About 90% of [questions on Stack Overflow](http://stackoverflow.com/questions/tagged/phpmailer) make this mistake.
+About 90% of [questions on Stack Overflow](http://stackoverflow.com/questions/tagged/phpmailer) make this mistake, and is especially likely since the release of PHPMailer 6.0.

 ## Loading classes
 ### Using composer